County of Santa Barbara

 August 26, 2025

-and Foster Road Campus, as follows:
+Foster Road Campus, as follows:

-a) Find, in accordance with Government Code Section 4217.12, that the anticipated cost to
+a) Find, in accordance with Government Code Section 4217.12, that the anticipated cost to the

-consumed in the absence of the Contract, and that the terms of the Solar Services Agreement
+absence of the Contract, and that the terms of the Solar Services Agreement are in the best interests

-are in the best interests of the County;
+of the County;

-b) Approve and authorize the Chair to execute the Solar Services Agreement with SBC
+b) Approve and authorize the Chair to execute the Solar Services Agreement with SBC Northern

-finance, design, construct, and maintain solar photovoltaic systems for the Northern Branch
+construct, and maintain solar photovoltaic systems for the Northern Branch Jail, located at 2301

-Jail, located at 2301 Black Road Santa Maria, CA 93455 (APN 113-210-024);
+Black Road Santa Maria, CA 93455 (APN 113-210-024);

 c) Approve and authorize the Chair to execute the Solar Services Agreement which includes a

-License to utilize the parking lots, with SBC Foster Rd Campus Renewable Energy, LLC (a
+License to utilize the parking lots, with SBC Foster Rd Campus Renewable Energy, LLC (a wholly

-Maria, CA 93455 (APN 111-231-004);
+CA 93455 (APN 111-231-004);

 d) Approve and authorize the Chair to execute a Lease Agreement with SBC Northern Jail

-Renewable Energy, LLC for a term of 20-years, with four five-year options to extend,
+Renewable Energy, LLC for a term of 20-years, with four five-year options to extend, allowing

-equipment in accordance with the Solar Services Agreement;
+accordance with the Solar Services Agreement;

-e) Approve and authorize the Director of General Services or designee to execute a
+e) Approve and authorize the Director of General Services or designee to execute a Memorandum

-Memorandum of Lease with SBC Northern Jail Renewable Energy, LLC in a form
+of Lease with SBC Northern Jail Renewable Energy, LLC in a form substantially similar to that

-substantially similar to that included as Exhibit A to the Solar Services Agreement, subject to
+included as Exhibit A to the Solar Services Agreement, subject to review and approval of County

-f) Approve and authorize the Director of General Services or designee to execute a
+f) Approve and authorize the Director of General Services or designee to execute a Memorandum

-Memorandum of License with SBC Foster Road Renewable Energy, LLC in a form
+of License with SBC Foster Road Renewable Energy, LLC in a form substantially similar to that

-substantially similar to that included as Exhibit A to the Solar Services Agreement, subject to
+included as Exhibit A to the Solar Services Agreement, subject to review and approval of County

-g) Determine that the renewable energy project is statutorily exempt from the provisions of
+g) Determine that the renewable energy project is statutorily exempt from the provisions of the

-alterations to existing facilities) and 15303 (limited construction of small facilities) and
+existing facilities) and 15303 (limited construction of small facilities) and 15304 (minor alterations of

-15304 (minor alterations of land) of Title 14 of the California Code of Regulations and a
+land) of Title 14 of the California Code of Regulations and a Notice of Exemption was filed on that

-Notice of Exemption was filed on that basis, and that the recommended actions are within the
+basis, and that the recommended actions are within the scope of that Notice of Exemption.

 BOARD OF SUPERVISORS